solution-loisir/Astro-base-starter/README.md

     * On the `site` property inside of `astro.config.mjs`.
     * In `public/robots.txt`.
 6. Tweek `src/config/manifest.json` according to your configuration.
 Will provide default page `title` and `description`.
+7. Replace default Open Graph image in `public/images/` with your site specific OG image.
+You may have to modify OG image width and height.
+Optimal OG image dimesion is 1200 x 630.

 ## Style
 This theme is adopting an approach to css inspired by [CUBE CSS](https://cube.fyi/) and [Every Layout](https://every-layout.dev/).
 The main variation here is that [blocks](https://cube.fyi/block.html) and [exceptions](https://cube.fyi/exception.html) usully lives in the `.astro` components.